Bren2010/draft-mimi-ds/draft-mcmillion-mimi-delivery-service.md

 A DS MUST NOT enforce "positive" policy decisions, consisting of rules that require a given message to be accepted by the members of the group.

+# Example Flows

+## Creating a Group

+1. User fetches KeyPackages for all the initial group members it wishes to include. ({{key-packages}})
+2. User initiates creation of the group with its LSP and provides the Welcome message.
+3. LSP (now hub) fans out Welcome message to all follower Service Providers. ({{welcome}})
+4. Followers begin reading messages. ({{receiving-messages}})

+## Externally Joining

+1. User requests the group's GroupInfo and sends an external Commit. ({{external-joins}})
+2. User can immediately begin sending/receiving messages to the new partition key its Commit created. ({{sending-messages}} and {{receiving-messages}})
+3. Group members that receive the external Commit will verify it, and if verification succeeds they will begin processing messages from the new partition key.

+## Self-Remove

+1. User sends a `Remove` proposal to group. ({{sending-messages}})
+2. User informs its LSP that it no longer wishes to receive messages for the group.
+3. Assuming this is the only user the LSP has in the group, it stops requesting messages for the group / starts rejecting message pushes.

+After sending its `Remove` proposal, the user SHOULD continue receiving group messages for the same epoch to check that it's proposal was sequenced before the next Commit, and resend it if not.
+However, this isn't required.

 # IANA Considerations